Our Egyptian Odyssey Tour departs May 20, 2027.

 Additional cost starts from USD 390 per person in double (includes 1 additional night accommodation, additional arrival transfer with meet and assist, Full day tour in Alexandria)

-Early morning, drive to Saqqara, home to the world's first pyramid — the Step Pyramid of Djoser, designed by the genius architect Imhotep.
-Enter the Pyramid of Unas to see the mysterious Pyramid Texts, the world's oldest religious writings.
+Early in the morning, drive to Saqqara, home to the world’s first pyramid — the Step Pyramid of Djoser, designed by the genius architect Imhotep.
+Enter the Pyramid of Unas to view the mysterious Pyramid Texts, the oldest religious writings in the world.

-Continue underground to the Serapeum, where sacred Apis bulls were entombed in massive granite sarcophagi.
-Visit the Tomb of Mereruka to admire colorful carvings showing scenes of everyday life over 4,000 years ago.
+Continue underground to the Serapeum, where the sacred Apis bulls were entombed in massive granite sarcophagi.
+Visit the Tomb of Mereruka to admire colorful carvings depicting scenes of everyday life from over 4,000 years ago.

-Before heading back, you'll stop at a carpet weaving school, where you can see young Egyptians mastering the ancient craft of hand-weaving.
+Before heading back, stop at a carpet-weaving school, where you can see young Egyptians mastering the ancient craft of hand weaving.

 Return to your hotel.

-In the evening, enjoy dinner on board of a floating restaurant while cruising on the Nile, watching a belly dancer and a folkloric show.
+In the evening, enjoy dinner on board a floating restaurant while cruising the Nile, accompanied by a belly dancer and a folkloric show.

-After breakfast, travel to Giza Plateau to stand before the Great Pyramid of Cheops, one of the Seven Wonders of the Ancient World!
-Enter the Great Pyramid to see the King's Chamber, and gaze at the majestic Sphinx and Valley Temple nearby.
+After breakfast, travel to the Giza Plateau to stand before the Great Pyramid of Cheops, one of the Seven Wonders of the Ancient World.
+Enter the Great Pyramid to visit the King’s Chamber, and gaze at the majestic Sphinx and the nearby Valley Temple.

-Next, visit a Papyrus Institute, where you'll watch how ancient Egyptians made the world's first paper.
-You can even get your name written in hieroglyphics!
+Next, visit a Papyrus Institute, where you’ll watch how ancient Egyptians made the world’s first paper.
+You can even have your name written in hieroglyphics.

-Enjoy lunch, then visit the Grand Egyptian Museum: showcasing treasures from Tutankhamun's tomb and royal mummies.
+Enjoy lunch, then visit the Grand Egyptian Museum, showcasing treasures from Tutankhamun’s tomb.

-Evening flight to Luxor, the world's greatest open-air museum.
-Upon arrival, transfer to your hotel for overnight.
+In the evening, take a flight to Luxor, the world’s greatest open-air museum.
+Upon arrival, transfer to your hotel for an overnight stay.

-After breakfast, drive to Abydos, where you'll explore the Temple of Seti I, famous for its stunningly preserved reliefs and bright colors.
+After breakfast, drive to Abydos, where you’ll explore the Temple of Seti I, famous for its stunningly preserved reliefs and vibrant colors.

-Then continue to Dendera Temple, dedicated to Hathor, goddess of love and music — it's one of the most beautiful and complete temples in Egypt.
+Then continue to the Dendera Temple, dedicated to Hathor, the goddess of love and music.
+It is considered one of the most beautiful and well-preserved temples in Egypt.

 (Optional: Sunrise Hot Air Balloon Ride - Students fly over the Valley of the Kings and the Nile at sunrise — it's magical and a great group photo moment)

-In the evening, take a horse carriage ride around Luxor's Corniche, pass by the Avenue of the Sphinxes, and enjoy the view of Luxor Temple (FROM OUTSIDE) beautifully lit at night.
-Later, wander in Luxor Market (the Souq) where you'll find souvenirs, artisanal goods, spices, etc.
+In the evening, take a horse carriage ride along Luxor’s Corniche, pass by the Avenue of the Sphinxes, and enjoy the beautifully lit view of Luxor Temple (from outside).
+Later, wander through Luxor Market (the Souq), where you’ll find souvenirs, artisanal goods, spices, and more.

 Enter the Valley of the Kings, where Egypt’s pharaohs were buried with treasures for their afterlife.
 Explore several royal tombs carved deep into the rock.